- Recipes

 I got this particular Hogfish out spearfishing off of Dania Beach on my kayak.
 I had originally gone out for the opening of Black Grouper season, but wasn’t able to find any.
 I kept seeing some decent sized Hogfish come through, and eventually settled on taking one.
 I shot him just behind the pectoral fin, so all of the fillet remained in tact.

 I usually just try to take the larger ones I see, there are a lot that are right around the 17″ mark, this one ended up being 19″ to the fork.
 This was just one of the dishes I made with this fish, If you’d like to see what else I did check out our Hogfish species page.
-I also did a full Break Down Tutorial on this fish that is up on our Youtube Channel.
+I also did a full fillet tutorial on this fish that is up on our Youtube Channel.